 Sparkling water is better than soda but by how much?

 Sparkling water might be bad for you in some cases.
 This is mainly when it comes to dental health.

-A study published in the Journal of the American Dental Association in 2016 found that there are high levels of acidity in soda water.
-Combined with citric acid, which is commonly found in citrus-flavored options, could break down the enamel of the teeth.
+A study published in the Journal of the American Dental Association in 2016 found high levels of acidity in soda water.
+Combined with citric acid, which is commonly found in citrus-flavored options, it could break down the enamel of the teeth.

 But this concern goes further back to a 2007 study that also came to the same conclusions.
 Researchers from the University of Birmingham and Birmingham Dental Hospital found that acidic sparkling waters are bad for teeth enamel.

 But keep in mind that the acidic pH levels of sparking waters vary based on the flavor.
 Plus, it still is a whole lot better for the teeth compared to sugary soda or juice.
 And plain sparkling water has no limit to dental health; it’s the ones with flavors that are in question.

 But this isn’t enough to say that sparkling water is plain out bad.
 It just means to try to avoid citrus flavors and limit to one and not a whole six-pack.

 However, those who have dry mouth should stay away since the lack of saliva won’t prevent tooth decay as much as in those who don’t suffer from dry mouth.